waleedafifi-401-advanced-javascript/todo/README.md

 **Author:** _Waleed A. Afifi_

-To Do List Manager Phase 2: Connecting the To Do Application to an external API and Database In this phase, we’ll be connecting our application to an API so that our list will be saved permanently.
-This will require a working and deployed API server with a proper “To Do” data model and appropriate REST routes
+To Do List Manager Phase 3: Add some configuration settings to the application In this phase, we’ll be adding some top-level settings for the application, so that the user can make some display choices that the app will use by default.

 ### Setup
 ```